Air Anglia

-Air Anglia was a wholly privately owned, independent British regional airline formed at Norwich Airport in 1970.
+Air Anglia Limited was a wholly privately owned, independent British regional airline formed at Norwich Airport in 1970.
 Created as a result of a merger of three smaller operators, the new entity became an important regional scheduled carrier during the 1970s, serving the Eastern half of Britain.
 In 1980 Air Anglia merged with three regional rivals to form Air UK.